Coolamon Shire

 Coolamon Shire is a local government area in the Riverina region of south-western New South Wales, Australia.
 The Shire comprises 2433 km2 and is located adjacent to the Newell Highway and the Burley Griffin Way.
 The Shire includes the towns of Coolamon, Ganmain, and Ardlethan, and the villages of Matong, Marrar, and Beckom.

-The mayor of the Coolamon Shire Council is Cr.
-David McCann, an independent politician.
+The mayor of the Coolamon Shire Council is David McCann, an independent politician.